Linear regression with known noise distribution up to a scale: The reward of not using the OLSE: Simulations and a data application

-Given data \( \{(x_i, y_i)\}_{i=1}^n \), we compute the maximum likelihood estimates (MLE) of the regression parameter \( \beta \in \mathbb{R}^d \) and the scale parameter \( s > 0 \) by minimizing the negative log-likelihood of the assumed error distribution.
-Optimization uses the Broyden-Fletcher-Goldfarb-Shanno (BFGS) algorithm (\texttt{optimx::optimx()}), initialized with the OLSE for $\beta$ and the empirical standard deviation of OLSE residuals for $s$.
+Given data \( \{(x_i, y_i)\}_{i=1}^n \), we compute the maximum likelihood estimates (MLE) of the regression parameter \( \beta_0 \in \mathbb{R}^d \) and the scale parameter \( s_0 > 0 \) by minimizing the negative log-likelihood of the assumed error distribution.
+Optimization uses the Broyden-Fletcher-Goldfarb-Shanno (BFGS) algorithm (\texttt{optimx::optimx()}), initialized with the OLSE for $\beta_0$ and the empirical standard deviation of OLSE residuals for $s_0$.
+We also compared a maximization procedure where different initializing values for the standard deviation are picked from a grid consisting of values strictly smaller, equal and larger than the empirical standard deviation of OLSE residuals.
+These additional experiments were motivated by a referee's remark about the fact that initializing the optimization procedure with the empirical standard deviation of the OLSE residuals may not be appropriate for heavy-tailed or skewed distributions such as family \#2 and \#3.
+We found that the resulting parameter estimates differed only at the order of $10^{-4}$, and no substantial changes in the likelihood values were observed.
+Given these findings, together with the simplicity and ease of implementation of our approach, we chose to retain it in the present work.